 Non-repetitive services are not subject to prior authorization.

-By provisionally non-affirming a request, Novitas has determined that ambulance transports have not been proven medically necessary.
+By provisionally non-affirming a request, we have determined that ambulance transports have not been proven medically necessary.
 Therefore, non-repetitive transport claims for beneficiaries with a non-affirmed UTN on file could be subject to prepayment medical review.

 14. Can you once again clarify about the garaging?
 If I have trucks parked in New York and render services in New Jersey, will I still need to submit for prior authorization?

-The demonstration program is for companies with ambulances garaged in jurisdiction L (Delaware, District of Columbia, Maryland, New Jersey, and Pennsylvania).
+The program is for companies with ambulances garaged in jurisdiction L (Delaware, District of Columbia, Maryland, New Jersey, and Pennsylvania) and jurisdiction H (Arkansas, Colorado, Louisiana, Mississippi, New Mexico, Oklahoma, Texas).
+Please go to CMS.gov to see if your state is part of the Scheduled Non-Emergent Ambulance Transport (RSNAT) Prior Authorization Program.

 15. Can a third party request a prior authorization for a beneficiary on behalf of a supplier?

-However, Novitas cannot discuss a beneficiary with the third party unless the third party has a valid authorization from the beneficiary.
+However, we cannot discuss a beneficiary with the third party unless the third party has a valid authorization from the beneficiary.

 16. In what timeframe is the seventh trip being looked at?